 Liability on Construction Sites

-Where the accident happened determines which laws apply and who can be sued.
-A construction site injury follows different rules than a collision on Interstate 30.
+Depending on where the accident occurs, there will be differences in applicable law and parties who can be sued.
+An injury occurring at a construction site is governed by different rules than a collision occurring on Interstate 30.

 On-Site Injuries and Workers’ Compensation

-Unsecured loads pose a different threat.
-Dump trucks often carry loose materials that should be covered with a tarp.
-When they’re not, rocks, dirt, and debris fly off the truck and strike other vehicles.
-A small stone at highway speed can crack a windshield.
-Larger pieces cause drivers to swerve or brake suddenly, triggering crashes that involve multiple cars.
+Dump trucks often transport loose materials that should be secured with a tarp.
+When the materials are not secured, rocks, dirt, and debris will fly off the truck and strike other vehicles.
+Small stones at highway speeds can shatter windshields.
+Larger debris can cause drivers to swerve or brake rapidly, which can lead to multi-vehicle accidents.

 Inadequate Driver Training